the Christian life

 The Will of God for the Christian

-by Carol Berubee; excerpted from the book, A Primer on Pauline Doctrine: Revealing the Mystery of the Body of Christ
+by Carol Berubee; adapted from the book, A Primer on Pauline Doctrine: Revealing the Mystery of the Body of Christ

 A common question that arises among Christians is, “What is God’s will for my life on earth?
 What is His plan for me?”
 The short answer is that God’s will for His children is sanctification.
 This isn’t a satisfactory answer for many Christians, though; they want to know specifics, such as what career path to choose, or who to marry (how can I find my “soulmate?”), or where to live, or what car to buy.
 The Bible doesn’t answer these questions because it’s not necessary to do so.
 Once it is discovered how God works in our sanctification, and how we are to step into what He’s doing, everything else will “work together for good to those who love Him and are the called according to His purpose.”